ToolWeb Logo

 Why Use a JSON to Dart Converter?

-• Saves time: A model that takes ten minutes to type out by hand is generated instantly.
+• Saves time: A model that takes ten minutes to type out by hand is generated right away.

 • Reduces bugs: Field names and types are copied exactly from your JSON, so typos in key strings disappear.